CorruptBandit/BS3221-Developing-for-the-Cloud/README.md

    - [**Guide:** NGINX and Let's Encrypt with Docker](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)
    - [**GitHub Repository:** NGINX Certbot](https://github.com/wmnnd/nginx-certbot)

+   The [init-letsencrypt.sh](./init-letsencrypt.sh) script was taken from the GitHub, although has been modfied for the purpose of this project.

 1. To configure MongoDB, follow these steps:

+   **This is here only as a reference, as these manual steps are not required.
+The steps are already scripted in [init-letsencrypt.sh](./init-letsencrypt.sh)**

     - Concatenate the Let's Encrypt certificates (fullchain.pem and privkey.pem) by running the following command: